 Business Programs & Services – The City of Santa Clarita offers a variety of business services and programs designed to help companies of all sizes succeed as part of its Economic Development Division.

 Community Centers – The Newhall Community Center and Canyon Country Community Center are part of the Parks, Recreation and Community Services Department.
-Both centers offers gymnasiums, boxing programs for youth and adults, toy libraries, and Canyon Country offers teen groups, and after school and summer programs.
+Both centers offer programs for youth and adults, and Canyon Country offers both after-school and summer programs.

 Community Calendar – The City offers a monthly calendar providing information about events taking place in and around Santa Clarita.
 The public may submit events to the calendar free of charge.